 When a company is incorporated at Companies House, it benefits from limited liability.
-But what does this actually mean for you and your company?
+Below, we explain what this actually means for you and your company, and why limited liability is one of the biggest draws for so many business owners.

-Should your company become insolvent or have legal action taken against it, you will only be responsible for paying its debts up to the nominal value of your shares or personal guarantees.
+If your company becomes insolvent or has legal action taken against it, you will only be responsible for debts up to the nominal value of your shares or personal guarantees.
 If you have already invested this money in the company, you should not have any additional financial liability.

-Private companies limited by shares and public limited companies (PLCs) are owned by shareholders (or ‘members’), each of whom holds one or more shares.
+Private companies limited by shares and public limited companies (PLCs) are owned by shareholders (members), each of whom holds one or more shares.

-When shareholders agree to take shares, they commit to paying the ‘nominal’ value of those shares to the company.
+When shareholders agree to take shares, they agree to pay the ‘nominal’ value of those shares to the company.
 The nominal value of most company shares is £1, but it can be any amount.
-Shareholders usually pay for their shares immediately, but some companies allow shares to be partly paid or unpaid until such time that these funds are required by the company.
+Shareholders usually pay for their shares immediately, but some companies allow shares to be partly paid or unpaid for a specified on indefinite period of time.

 The liability of shareholders is determined by the total nominal value of all of the shares that they hold.
 If they have already paid for their shares, they should have no further financial liability to the company.

-Private companies limited by guarantee are ‘owned’ by members known as guarantors, each of whom is bound by a personal guarantee that requires them to pay a fixed sum of money to the company if it cannot pay its debts.
+Private companies limited by guarantee are ‘owned’ by guarantors, each of whom is bound by a personal guarantee in which they agree to pay a fixed sum of money to the company if it becomes insolvent.

 The nominal value of a guarantor’s personal guarantee is usually £1, but it can be any sum.